 These symptoms include diarrhea, abdominal pain, vomiting, nausea, a metallic taste, bloating, flatulence, and anorexia.
-If these symptoms are mild and tolerable, medications will be continued.
-If they are moderate or difficult to tolerate, they will be presumed initially to be due to metformin and metformin will be withheld, at least temporarily.
-In the event that diarrhea, abdominal pain or vomiting becomes severe enough to cause dehydration or volume depletion, metformin will be discontinued immediately and the participant will be evaluated and treated appropriately.
+If these symptoms are mild and tolerable, medications are continued.
+If they are moderate or difficult to tolerate, they are presumed initially to be due to metformin and metformin is withheld, at least temporarily.
+In the event that diarrhea, abdominal pain or vomiting becomes severe enough to cause dehydration or volume depletion, metformin is discontinued immediately and the participant is evaluated and treated appropriately.